paja6/whalebone/task1.md

 # Knot Resolver

-This task's purpose is to demonstrate how simple it is to set up Knot Resolver and start blocking malicious domains.
-You will use Knot Resolver's Docker image due to its simplicity for installation and initial setup.
+The purpose of this task is to demonstrate how simple it is to set up Knot Resolver and start blocking malicious domains.
+You will use Knot Resolver's Docker image due to its installation and initial setup simplicity.
 However, this approach is recommended only for testing purposes.
 If you would like to deploy Knot Resolver in a production environment, it is recommended to install it as an ordinary application.

 This guide was created with Knot Resolver 5.7.4.